 Whether you have a term life insurance policy or permanent life insurance policy, be sure to tell you beneficiaries about it.
 The insurance companies won’t automatically know when you die.
 Your beneficiaries will need to send in a death certificate and claims form.

 Planning for death?
 If you do not yet have life insurance or need more coverage, you can easily get a term life insurance quote online.
+No need to give away any contact information to get a quote or deal with the hassle talking to someone before applying (unless you want to).
 If you’re interested in permanent life insurance, get started by requesting a personalized quote.

 About the writer